telavivmakers/geek_code/README.md

 	TSTst	=	Star Trek - Short Treks
 	TSTpro	=	Star Trek - Prodigy
 	TSTsnw	=	Star Trek - Strange New Worlds
+TSW		=	Star Wars
+	TSWcw	=	Star Wars Clone Wars
+	TSWman	=	The Mandalorian
+	TSWand	=	Star Wars - Andor
+	TSWobi	=	Star Wars - Obi-Wan Kenobi
+	TSWbob	=	Star Wars - Book of Boba Fett
+	TSWv	=	Star Wars - Visions
+	TSWbb	=	Star Wars - The Bad Batch
+	TSWres	=	Star Wars - Resistance
+	TSWreb	=	Star Wars - Rebels
+TW13	=	Warehouse 13

 ````
-Exemplary Star Trek info
+Example Star Trek info
 ```
-TT+++	=	It's not just a TV show, it's a religion.
+TST+++	=	It's not just a TV show, it's a religion.
 I know all about warp field dynamics and the principles behind the transporter.
 I have memorized the TECH manual.
 I speak Klingon.
 I go to cons with Vulcan ears on.
 I have no life.
-TT++	=	It's the best show around.
+TST++	=	It's the best show around.
 I have all the episodes and the movies on tape and can quote entire scenes verbatim.
 I've built a few of the model kits too.
 But you'll never catch me at one of those conventions.
 Those people are kooks.
-TT+	=	It's a damn fine TV show and is one of the only things good on television any more.
+TST+	=	It's a damn fine TV show and is one of the only things good on television any more.
-TT	=	It's just another TV show
+TST	=	It's just another TV show
-TT-	=	Maybe it is just me, but I have no idea what the big deal with Star Trek is.
+TST-	=	Maybe it is just me, but I have no idea what the big deal with Star Trek is.
 Perhaps I'm missing something but I just think it is bad drama.
-TT--	=	Star Trek is just another Space Opera.
+TST--	=	Star Trek is just another Space Opera.
 William Shatner isn't an actor, he's a poser!
 And what's with this Jean-Luc Picard?
 A Frenchman with a British accent?
 Come on.
 Isn't Voyager just a rehash of Lost in Space?
 Has Sisko even breathed in the last two seasons?
 Come on.
 I'd only watch this show if my remote control broke.
-TT---	=	Star Trek SUCKS!
+TST---	=	Star Trek SUCKS!
 It is the worst crap I have ever seen!
 Hey, all you trekkies out there, GET A LIFE!
 (William Shatner is a t—)
 ````

-### R – Role Playing
+### RPG = Role Playing
 Role-playing games such as Dungeons & Dragons have long been a part of the traditional geek life.
 Because geeks often become so involved in their role-playing that they lose touch with reality, include one of the following role-playing codes.
 ```
-R+++	=	I've written and published my own gaming materials.
+RPG+++	=	I've written and published my own gaming materials.
-R++	=	There is no life outside the role of the die.
+RPG++	=	There is no life outside the role of the die.
 I know all of piddly rules of (chosen game). _MY_ own warped rules scare the rest of the players.
-R+	=	I've got my weekly sessions set up and a character that I know better than I know myself.
+RPG+	=	I've got my weekly sessions set up and a character that I know better than I know myself.
-R	=	Role-Playing?
-That's just something to do to kill a Saturday afternoon R-	=	Gosh, what an utter waste of time!
+RPG	=	Role-Playing?
+That's just something to do to kill a Saturday afternoon RPG-	=	Gosh, what an utter waste of time!
-R--	=	Role-Players are instruments of pure evil.
+RPG--	=	Role-Players are instruments of pure evil.
-R---	=	I work for T$R.
+RPG---	=	I work for T$R.
-R*	=	I thought life WAS role-playing?
+RPG*	=	I thought life WAS role-playing?
 ```

-### B – Books
+### BK = Books
 In addition (or maybe on the other hand), many geeks have lives that revolve around books.

 ```
-B++++	=	I read a book a day.
+BK++++	=	I read a book a day.
 I have library cards in three states.
 I have discount cards from every major bookstore.
 I've ordered books from another country to get my Favorite Author Fix.
-B+++	=	I consume a few books a week as part of a staple diet.
+BK+++	=	I consume a few books a week as part of a staple diet.
-B++	=	I find the time to get through at least one new book a month.
+BK++	=	I find the time to get through at least one new book a month.
-B+	=	I enjoy reading, but don't get the time very often.
+BK+	=	I enjoy reading, but don't get the time very often.
-B	=	I read the newspaper and the occasional book.
+BK	=	I read the newspaper and the occasional book.
-B-	=	I read when there is no other way to get the information.
+BK-	=	I read when there is no other way to get the information.
+BK--	=	I take in knowledge by osmosis
-B--	=	I did not actually READ the geek code, I just had someone tell me.
+BK---	=	I did not actually READ the geek code, I just had someone tell me.
 ```

 ### k – Comics
 Subcategories –
 ```